builtbybel/control-uwp/README.md

 ## About

-Here is another small experimental project of mine, maybe more concept than app which I hope to expand soon.
+This is currently an experimental project of mine, maybe more concept than app which I hope to expand soon.
 I work a lot with PowerShell and also like to automate.
 I have now packed some of my scripts into a GUI named **ControlUWP** and the result is a new Windows 10 Settings app concept.

 It’s also not a secret that the Windows 10 Settings app is not everyone’s cup of tea.